 Aggregation will sum up the battery current, and capacity; will monitor for any given battery device coming on line or going offline.
 The request charge state will be the least aggressive (e.g., if ONE online battery asked for Float, then the WS500 will enter Float mode even if the remaining batteries are asking for Bulk).
-The battery with the most extreme temperature (Hot or cold) will be used to make temperature related decisions, and if a given battery goes off line the WS500 will continue to monitor and respond to the remaining batteries.
-Once if ALL batteries go offline the WS500 will enter a fault state.
+The battery with the most extreme temperature (Hot or cold) will be used to make temperature related decisions, and if a given battery goes off line the WS500 will enter a fault state.